|Subject:||Preventive Health Guidelines|

 Overdiagnosis is the concept that some cancers detected at screening do not progress or the individual affected succumbs to an alternative illness and the cancer detected had no impact on survival.
 In this example, the authors used a hypothetical population in which symptom-based diagnoses resulted in a 40% five year survival.
 In a population of 1000 individuals, 600 individuals would have died at 5 years from the cancer.
 An artificially high rate of overdiagnosis was used to emphasize the point.
 In their example, 2000 additional cases were identified which were overdiagnosed.
 Since these were overdiagnosed, at 5 years of the 3000 total, 2400 would be alive with a 5 year survival rate of 80% (2400/3000).
 However, in both scenarios, 600 deaths would have occurred.
 In general, the overdiagnosis risk is much smaller, but nevertheless a real concern when large groups of asymptomatic individuals are screened.

 There are many considerations when deciding whether or not to screen for cancer or any other disease.
-The screening test characteristics (predictive value), the utility of screening (is there an effective treatment available), the harm of the treatment (does the treatment result in more deaths than waiting for symptoms to occur).
+The screening test characteristics (predictive value), the utility of screening (is there an effective treatment available), and the harm of the treatment (does the treatment result in more deaths than waiting for symptoms to occur).
 These clinical considerations are addressed between the individual and physician.
 To accurately educate the individual about the benefits and harms of screening requires a clear understanding of lead-time bias and overdiagnosis amongst many other considerations.

 Group B Streptococcal